salabim/istr/readme.md

 twenty = four * 5
 ```

 And now `twenty` can be used as if it was an int as well.
-So:
+So

 ```
 twenty - four